rafipass/lsf-stats/README.md

 ### Known Issues
 *  Graphs randomly fail to render in the web-browser (and produce different types of errors)
-*  Initialization connections with the plot.ly api fail randomly (ussually returns a 200 error).
+*  Initialization connections with the plot.ly api randomly fail (ussually returning a 200 error).

 We are working with the plot.ly team to resolve these issues.